 Sheppard Method Pilates

 For help with pain management, contact us at Sheppard Method Pilates.
 We provide high quality, personalized Pilates for all ages and fitness levels.
-Our facility at 2180 Westwood Boulevard supports private Pilates, semi-private Pilates classes, mat classes, group fitness classes, and nutrition consultation for clients in Los Angeles, West LA, Beverly Hills, Bel Air, Hollywood Hills, Century City, Cheviot Hills, and Westwood.
+Our facility at 2180 Westwood Boulevard supports private Pilates, semi-private Pilates classes, mat classes, group fitness classes, and nutrition consultation for clients in Westwood, West LA, Beverly Hills, Bel Air, Hollywood Hills, Century City, Cheviot Hills, and Westwood.
 We also offer Pilates Method Alliance (PMA) certified teacher training.

 It’s time to create a healthier pain-free life with a strong mind-body connection.